How to Install Windows Media Player Legacy

 Fortunately, the legacy version isn’t gone, it’s just hidden as an “Optional Feature.”
 In this guide I’ll show you how to access the Windows Media Player Legacy download direct from Microsoft in both Windows 10 and Windows 11.

-How To Install Windows Media Player Legacy On Windows 10
+How to Install Windows Media Player Legacy on Windows 10

-WMP is now an “optional feature” on most updated versions Windows 10.
+WMP is now an “optional feature” on most updated versions of Windows 10.
 But it’s easy to restore it.
 All you have to do is place a check mark in the relevant box to download Windows Media Player legacy from Microsoft.

 To install Windows Media Player on Windows 10, click the Start button and then type “turn windows features on or off